ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying.markdown

 ### `Session.Query`

-* In this sample, we select a three-days range from the HeartRate time series.
+* In this sample, we select a three-day range from the HeartRates time series.
   {CODE ts_region_LINQ-3-Range-Selection@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * The first occurance of `Where` in the following example, filters documents.